burnedfaceless/TDA-ACM-Relisten-Clone-Project-MarkDown/README.md

 ### Overview

 This app retrieves weather forecast data from an API using the [Retrofit Library](https://square.github.io/retrofit/).
-It caches it locally in a SQLite database powered by the [Room ORM](https://developer.android.com/training/data-storage/room);
+It caches it locally in a SQLite database powered by the [Room ORM](https://developer.android.com/training/data-storage/room).
+This app will make API calls when the app is opened, as well as periodically using WorkManager.

 ## Android Development Basics